-The West Coast Trail, widely acknowledged as the best hike in Canada reminded me a lot of the South Coast Track in Tasmania.
+Hiking The West Coast Trail, a hike that is widely acknowledged as the best hikes in Canada.
+It reminded me a lot of the South Coast Track in Tasmania.
 Absolutely amazing.

 I arrived in Victoria with amazing weather which looked set to continue for the next week.
 Although my body needed a rest from the long cycle journey from the northern latitudes.
 I just had to go.
 I started at the Northern Trailhead of the 75km long West Coast Trail with no set plan on where I would camp each night or how many days I would take.
 The hikers transport bus was full when I departed Victoria.
 I knew this would be different from the same hike I did here 17 years ago.
 Yes, I’ve hiked the trail before.
 On that trip I didn’t see one other person during the whole hike!

 I didn’t have a pre-arranged permit to start the trail.
 I arrived at the Parks HQ and was put on a wait list for all of 3 minutes until a family walked in to advise there was a cancellation.
 It was better for them that I ‘buy’ the permit from them rather than have them cancel and lose their money.
 So I ended up on the trail at a significant discount to others.